Michael-Gatmaitan/starwars_react-query/README.md

 This little project is all about informations about star wars' Planets, Spaceships, Vehicles, People, Films and Species.

+But I only use in API is the planets.
+This project is just to solidify my knowledge on fetching a data specially using react-query.

 Check Star Wars' API [here](https://swapi.dev/)

 ## WHat is React-query?